Healthdirect Free Australian health advice you can count on.

 CareSearch

-CareSearch is an online resource providing trustworthy information and resources about palliative care across the life course, across the system and across the community.
+CareSearch is a national online resource providing trustworthy information and resources about palliative care across the life course, across the system and across the community.
 The information held on the CareSearch website has been developed and reviewed by Australian health professionals to ensure its quality and relevance.

-Funded by the Australian Government Department of Health, CareSearch was developed by the CareSearch Project Team www.caresearch.com.au at Flinders University, South Australia.
-They have been providing evidence based information on palliative care for the Australian community since 2008.
+Funded by the Australian Government Department of Health and Aged Care, CareSearch was developed by the CareSearch Project Team www.caresearch.com.au at Flinders University, South Australia.
+CareSearch has been providing evidence-based information on palliative care for the Australian community since 2008.

 When an illness cannot be cured and death will follow at some point, the focus of care changes to helping people have the best quality of life possible while managing their symptoms.
-Palliative care maintains quality of life by addressing physical symptoms such as pain or nausea as well as helping with emotional, spiritual, and social needs.
+The aim of palliative care is to help people live their life comfortably and as fully as possible by supporting their physical, emotional, social, and spiritual needs.
+Support for family and carers is also part of palliative care.
 Having trustworthy information to support decision-making at this time is important because death and dying will affect all of us.

 Vision and mission